Lea Thompson: Career

-Thompson stars in Mystery Case Files: Shadow Lake, an adventure game released in November 2012 by Big Fish Games.
-Thompson's daughter Madelyn Deutch plays a paranormal television-series host.
+Thompson starred in Mystery Case Files: Shadow Lake, an adventure game released in November 2012 by Big Fish Games.
+In the game, Thompson's daughter Madelyn Deutch played Kelli, a paranormal television-series host.

-From 2011 to 2017, Thompson starred in the ABC Family series Switched at Birth, about a family realizing their 16-year-old daughter is not biologically theirs and was switched with another baby at the hospital.
+From 2011 to 2017, Thompson starred in the ABC Family series Switched at Birth, about a family realizing their 16-year-old daughter Bay Kennish (Vanessa Marano) is not biologically theirs and was switched with another baby Daphne Vasquez (Katie Leclerc) at the hospital.

 In 2014, Thompson was a competitor on the 19th season of Dancing with the Stars.
 She was paired with professional dancer Artem Chigvintsev.
 The couple was eliminated in the quarterfinals, finishing sixth place.
-She also played Irene Steele in the film Left Behind.
+Thompson also played Irene Steele in the film Left Behind.

-On April 27, 2017, Thompson was cast in the film Little Women, the seventh adaptation of Louisa May Alcott's novel of the same name, written and directed by first-time Director Clare Niederpruem.
-Thompson portrayed Marmee March, the mother who helps her daughters navigate the struggles and heartbreaks of adolescence and adulthood.
+On April 27, 2017, Thompson was cast in the film Little Women, the seventh adaptation of Louisa May Alcott's novel of the same title, written and directed by first-time director Clare Niederpruem.
+Thompson portrayed Margaret "Marmee" March, the mother who helps her daughters navigate the struggles and heartbreaks of adolescence and adulthood.
 The film was released on September 28, 2018, to coincide with the book's 150th-anniversary publishing date.

-She directed episode 5 season 2 of the Syfy series Resident Alien, first aired in February 2022.
+Thompson directed "Assimilation" and "Watcher" episodes 3 and 4 and appeared as Dr. Diane Werner in "Fly Me to the Moon", episode 5 of season 2 of the Paramount+ series Star Trek: Picard, which aired in March 2022.

-She directed episodes 3 and 4 as well as having a cameo role in episode 5 of season 2 of in the Paramount+ series Star Trek: Picard, which aired in March 2022.
+Thompson directed three episodes of the Syfy series Resident Alien in 2022 and 2024.

 Personal life

-She has been married to film director Howard Deutch since 1989.
-They met on the set of Some Kind of Wonderful (1987).
+Thompson was engaged to Dennis Quaid from 1984 to 1987.
+She met film director Howard Deutch on the set of Some Kind of Wonderful in 1987, and they were married in 1989.

-Thompson and Deutch have two daughters, both actresses: Madelyn Deutch (born 1991) and Zoey Deutch (born 1994), with whom she sang on stage in the Bye Bye Birdie production for the 16th annual Alzheimer's Association "A Night at Sardi's" in March 2008.
+Thompson and Deutch have two daughters, both actresses: Madelyn Deutch (b.
+1991) and Zoey Deutch (b.
+1994), with whom she sang on stage in the Bye Bye Birdie production for the 16th annual Alzheimer's Association "A Night at Sardi's" in March 2008.